wikcioo/real-time-visualization-and-telemetry-control-software/README.md

 - [ ] optimize uniforms by using cache

 Mesh:
-- [ ] stores the buffer manager
+- [x] stores the buffer manager
-- [ ] stores vertices and indices which the buffer manager uses
+- [x] stores vertices and indices which the buffer manager uses
 - [ ] loads meshes from files (using assimp)
-- [ ] draws using buffer manager
+- [x] draws using buffer manager

+Material:
+- [x] keeps the material's shader
+- [x] holds all relevant uniforms

 Entity:
-- [ ] contains of mesh, shader and its translations
+- [x] contains of mesh, main shader, material and its translations
+- [x] methods to change translations
+- [x] draws using shader and mesh

 Scene:
-- [ ] contains camera, framebuffer, entities, lighting information
+- [ ] contains lighting information
+- [x] contains camera, framebuffer, entities
 - [x] during rendering prepares framebuffer and new imgui scene filled with texture from the ui context

 Control Panels: